nicohlr/ipychart/docs/docs/user_guide/configuration.md

 You can hover each element (bar or point) of the Chart to display the tooltips.
 :::

-In the above example, we used a callback function to modify the tooltip using Javascript code.
+In the example above, we used a callback function to modify the tooltip using Javascript code.

 ## Layout